JimDingo/Coursera_Capstone/README.md

 # Coursera_Capstone
-Juypter notebook for my capstone project
-This will be a data-powered comparison of neighborhoods.
+Juypter notebook for my Data Science capstone project This will be a data-powered comparison of neighborhoods.